 The following establishments were mentioned in a Boston Globe profile during the 2009 World Series: Champions, at the Marriott Copley Place hotel at 110 Huntington Avenue; The Sports Grille, at 132 Canal Street (across from North Station and the Garden); and, right across from Fenway itself, Game On! at 82 Lansdowne Street.
 I’ve also heard that Jillian’s, across from Fenway at 145 Ipswich Street, takes in Yankee Fans, but I’ve only seen it rammed with Chowdaheads, so I would advise against it.

 Sidelights.
-Boston is probably America’s best sports city, per-capita.
-(It’s got 600,000 people as opposed to New York’s 8 million; 4.5 million in the metropolitan area as opposed to New York’s 20 or so million.)
-And the number of sports-themed sites you might want to check out is large.
+Boston is probably America’s best sports city, per-capita, and the number of sports-themed sites you might want to check out is large:

 * Solomon Court at Cabot Center.
 This is part of Northeastern University’s athletic complex, and was the site of the Huntington Avenue Grounds, the only other home the Boston Red Sox have ever known, from their founding in 1901 to 1911.
 When the Sox won the first World Series in 1903, it was clinched here.
 At roughly the spot where the pitcher’s mound was, there is a statue of Cy Young, who pitched for the Sox in their 1903 and 1904 World Championship seasons.
 Huntington Avenue at Forsyth Street.
 Green Line E train to Northeastern.

 When the National League was founded in 1876, the Red Stockings were a charter member.
 They won Pennants in 1877 and ’78, and by the time they won the 1883 Pennant, they were popularly known as the “Boston Beaneaters.”
+No, I'm not making that up.
 Building a new park on the site in 1888, they won Pennants in 1891, ’92 and ’93.
 But on May 15, 1894, in a game against the NL version of the Baltimore Orioles, a fight broke out, and no one noticed that some kids had started a fire in the right-field seats.
 (Or maybe it was the ashes of a grown man’s cigar.
-Who knows.)
+Both have been suggested, probably nobody knew for sure.)
 The story goes that the park and 117 (or 170) buildings burned to the ground – and nobody died.
 (I don’t buy that part at all.)

 * Third Base Saloon.
 There’s some question as to what was the first “sports bar”: St. Louis Brown Stockings (the team now known as the Cardinals) owner Chris von der Ahe’s place on the grounds of Sportsman’s Park, or Michael T. McGreevy’s establishment that opened just outside the South End Grounds, both in the 1880s.
 “I call it Third Base because it’s the last place you go before home,” McGreevy would tell people.
 “Enough said?”
 McGreevy used that phrase to settle any and all arguments to the point where not only did “Nuf Ced” become his nickname, but he had it (spelled that way) laid in mosaic tile on the bar’s floor.